PatrickHechler/primitive-code/README.md

 		* `AX` contains the STREAM-ID
 		* `BX` contains the number of elements to write
 		* `CX` points to the elements to write
-		* after execution `AX` will contain the number of written elements
+		* after execution `BX` will contain the number of written elements
 	* `14`: read
 		* `AX` contains the STREAM-ID
 		* `BX` contains the number of elements to read
 		* `CX` points to the elements to read
-		* after execution `AX` will contain the number of elements, which has been completely read.
+		* after execution `BX` will contain the number of elements, which has been read.
 	* `15`: close stream
 		* `AX` contains the STREAM-ID
 		* if the stream was closed successfully `AX` will contain `1`, if not `0`